sbormann/ioBroker.iqontrol/README.md

 ## Changelog

+### 0.0.13
+* (Sebastian Bormann) Doors and Windows now force true/false to be translated to opened/closed.
+* (Sebastian Bormann) Double Entrys on WelcomeScreen/Overview removed.
+* (Sebastian Bormann) States are now set with the correct value type.
+* (Sebastian Bormann) Changed recognition of state types.
+I hope there are no new bugs now!

 ### 0.0.12
 * (Sebastian Bormann) Check for unallowed chars in object names.
 * (Sebastian Bormann) Check for duplicates in view names.